MC Ren: Film career

 In 1992, Patterson was offered the role for A-Wax in Menace II Society.
 Despite accepting the role, Patterson later changed his mind and the role was given to MC Eiht.

 In 2004, Patterson released the straight-to-DVD film Lost in the Game.
 The movie was produced, written and directed by Patterson, with Playboy T assisting.
 It was an independent movie released by Patterson's company Villain.

 Patterson was portrayed by Aldis Hodge in the 2015 N.W.A biopic Straight Outta Compton.

 Personal life

 In June 1993, he married Yaasamen Alaa, with whom he has five children.
 His oldest son, Anthony, is an aspiring rapper under the name "Waxxie", and has collaborated with other sons of N.W.A members.

 In April 1993, Patterson began attending a mosque, and by July he was a fully registered member of the Nation of Islam, known as Lorenzo X. Two years later he left the organization and converted to Sunni Islam.

 Artistry

 Influences

 Patterson stated that KRS-One, Chuck D, Rakim, Big Daddy Kane, and Run-DMC are his biggest influences.
 MC Ren also stated Criminal Minded by Boogie Down Productions as his all-time favorite hip hop album.

-Musical style

-Together with N.W.A., Patterson popularized the sub-genre of the Gangsta rap and West Coast Hip Hop, while also being credited by many as one of the seminal groups in the history of hip hop music.
-He also endured controversy due to his music's explicit lyrics that many viewed as being disrespectful of women, as well as its glorification of drugs and crime.

-Patterson is noted as a proficient lyricist and storyteller and is regarded for his honesty, as he often includes his political views in his music.
-Most of his lyrics focus on controversial issues in global politics.
-The views expressed in his lyrics are largely commentary on issues such as class struggle, socialism, poverty, religion, government, imperialism and institutional racism.
+Legacy

+In 2024, MC Ren was awarded a Grammy Lifetime Achievement Award as a member of N.W.A.